odow/StochOptFormat/README.md

 and the value should be of type `String`. `::List{Object}` means that the type is a `List`, and elements of the list are `Object`s.

-After the optional metadata keys, there are five required keys:
+After the optional metadata keys, there are four required keys:

 - `version::Object`